ermshaua/claspy/README.md

 ## Usage

-Let's first import the ClaSP algorithm and TS data from the <a href="https://github.com/ermshaua/time-series-segmentation-benchmark">"Time Series Segmentation Benchmark"</a> (TSSB) to demonstrate its utility.
+Let's first import the ClaSP algorithm and TS data from the <a href="https://github.com/ermshaua/time-series-segmentation-benchmark" target="_blank">"Time Series Segmentation Benchmark"</a> (TSSB) to demonstrate its utility.

 ```python3
 >>> from claspy.segmentation import BinaryClaSPSegmentation
 >>> from claspy.data_loader import load_tssb_dataset
 ```

-As an example, we choose the <a href="http://timeseriesclassification.com/description.php?Dataset=Cricket">Cricket</a> data set that contains motions of different umpire signals caputured as wrist acceleration.
+As an example, we choose the <a href="http://timeseriesclassification.com/description.php?Dataset=Cricket" target="_blank">Cricket</a> data set that contains motions of different umpire signals caputured as wrist acceleration.
 ClaSP should automatically detect semantic changes between signals and deduce their segmentation.
 It is parameter-free, so we just need to pass the time series as a numpy array.

 ```python3
 >>> dataset, window_size, true_cps, time_series = load_tssb_dataset(names=("CricketX",)).iloc[0,:]